IU-PR/Capstone_project/content/docs/2025/Smartify/week1.md

 4. Design - Figma
    - Figma for easy and convenient operation with each component of design

-## *Something else you want to add*

-Here is our Figma table with all future implementation - https://www.figma.com/design/kw2m1A0ArR9Tb4Obcb2FPx/Smartify?node-id=30-8511

 # Weekly commitments

 ## Individual contribution of each participant